 Scroll down for YouTube review(s)

 Focus Features was due to release Come Play on July 24, 2020.
-However, due to the COVID-19 pandemic, this was cancelled.
-It was released on October 30th 2020.
+However, for obvious reasons this was delayed and the film was released on October 30th 2020.
 The movie was rated PG-13 by the MPAA for “terror, frightening images and some language.”

 Cast and characters: